Angela Burdett-Coutts, 1st Baroness Burdett-Coutts: Life

 Burdett-Coutts was widely known as "the richest heiress in England".
 She was a collector of paintings, including Old Masters.
 Among the contemporary paintings she purchased was Robert Scott Lauder's Christ Walking on the Sea.
 The Reverend Richard Harris Barham, in a ballad (part of the Ingoldsby Legends) he wrote under the pen name "Thomas Ingoldsby" for Queen Victoria's coronation, referred to her as "Miss Anja-ly Coutts".
 She became a subject of public curiosity, receiving numerous offers of marriage.
 She inherited the country house at Holly Lodge Estate in Highgate, which was then just outside London, where she was famous for holding receptions.

 Burdett-Coutts spent part of each year at Ehrenberg Hall in Torquay with her former governess and later companion Hannah Brown, to whom she was devoted.
 When Brown died in 1878, Burdett-Coutts wrote to a friend that she was utterly crushed by the loss of "my poor darling, the companion and sunshine of my life for 52 years".
-She was a friend of both Charles Dickens and Arthur Wellesley, Duke of Wellington, and she proposed marriage to the Duke despite the great disparity in their ages.
+She was a friend of both Charles Dickens and Arthur Wellesley, Duke of Wellington, and she proposed marriage to the Duke despite him being 45 years her senior.

 When she was 67, she shocked polite society by marrying her 29-year-old secretary, the American-born William Lehman Ashmead Bartlett, who became MP for Westminster on 12 February 1881.
 Her new husband changed his surname to Burdett-Coutts.
 Because of her husband's American birth a clause in her stepgrandmother's will forbidding her heir to marry a foreign national was invoked and Burdett-Coutts forfeited three-fifths of her income to her sister.